Emilio Frugoni: Opposition to dictatorships

 In 1920, he demanded a Party agreement on its position towards the October Revolution and Bolshevism.
 In the 1921 Congress, the PS voted to join the Comintern, and turned itself into the Communist Party of Uruguay (PCU); Frugoni refused to adhere to the party line, and refounded the PS as a non-communist group.
 In the 1928 elections, the PCU obtained 3,911 votes, and the PS 2,931.

-He became an opponent of authoritarian President Gabriel Terra in the 1930s, and was imprisoned, then exiled.
+He became an opponent of the authoritarian president Gabriel Terra in the 1930s, and was imprisoned, then exiled.
 Elected deputy in 1934, he had opposed the dictatorship enforced by the legislature, and, upon the swearing in of Terra, declared: